 Assessment: an integral part of teaching and learning

-Roles of assessment: why assess?
+Roles of assessment: Why assess in SESE?

 Assessment tools: how to assess

 Assessment in science is concerned with the children's mastery of knowledge and understanding of the strands of the science programme and the development of skills and attitudes.
 Consequently a broad range of assessment tools and approaches will be necessary.
 The assessment techniques employed will arise naturally out of teaching and learning, and their effectiveness will be dependent on teacher skills of observation, listening, interacting with pupils and scrutinising the outcomes of learning tasks used in science.
 Reliable judgements of pupils performance need to take into account the capacity of children to achieve in a variety of contexts.
 Thus assessment will be a continuous process and will be part of the normal teaching and learning situations.

 The following are among the assessment tools that schools will find most useful in science:

 - teacher observation

 - work samples, portfolios and projects

 It should be understood that it may be neither practicable nor desirable to use all these tools in every learning situation or within a particular time span.

 Observations made by the teacher during practical science tasks provide opportunities to assess the development of process skills and attitudes and to establish the extent to which children have mastered the knowledge aspects of the science programme.
 Teachers should take into account criteria outlined in the school plan, the skills and knowledge objectives of the science curriculum and the levels of maturation of the pupils when forming judgements based on their observations of children's practical tasks.
 These knowledge and skill objectives might form the basis for guidelines for describing children's progress at different class levels.
 Check-lists of specific items related to particular tasks might be devised.
 For example, for children in first and second classes such a check-list might include such questions as: